Tekop1223/lysstyringApp/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and npm installed on your machine
+- Node.js and npm installed on your machine.
-- MongoDB installed and running on your machine
+- MongoDB installed and running on your machine.
-- An Arduino connected to your machine
+- An Arduino connected to your machine.

 ### Extra
-- if changes in the arduino code is needed you will have to install Arduino's own IDE
+- if changes in the arduino code is needed you will have to install Arduino's own IDE.

 ## Installation

-1. Clone the repository:
+1. Clone the repository.

 ```sh
 git clone https://github.com/yourusername/led-control-app.git
 cd led-control-app
 ```

-2. Install server dependencies
+2. Install server dependencies.
 ```sh
 cd server
 npm install
 ```

-3. Install App dependencies
+3. Install App dependencies.
 ```sh
 npm install
 ```

 ## Running the App
+1. find out what COM-port the arduino is connected to.

-1. start mongodb
+2. start mongodb.

-2. start the express server
+3. start the express server.
 ```sh
 cd server
 node appToArduino.js
 ```

-3. start React Native App
+4. start React Native App.
 ```sh
 npm start
 ```